Raveesh Bhalla

-I’ve finally crossed a threshold where some parts of what I write - particularly memos at work - has some degree of content generated with AI.
+I’ve finally crossed a threshold where some parts of what I write - particularly memos at work - have some degree of content generated with AI.

 The past week hasn’t been a very good one for Google.
 The cultural issues, though, go well beyond Gemini.